thirdball/csc208/ch2_sequences/sect2.1notes.md

 come in.
 For this reason, when we use variables to represent terms in a sequence they will look like this:
 >$a_0,a_1,a_2...$

+The numbers in the subscripts are called indices
+(the plural of index).